Article last updated on November 2017

 The Affordable Care Act (ACA) was established to provide Americans with access to high-quality health insurance.
-Since the ACA became law in 2010, people have gained access to health care coverage.
-This has dropped the nation’s uninsured rate to 9.1 percent, including those under age 18 and over age 64, enabling beneficiaries to visit their choice of healthcare providers and facilities.
+Since the ACA became law in 2010, millions of people have gained access to health care coverage.
+This has dropped the nation’s uninsured rate to 12.3 percent among adults aged 18 or older, enabling beneficiaries to visit their choice of healthcare providers and facilities.

 What happens if you miss the open enrollment deadline this year?
 The only option for enrollment after the OEP has ended is being granted a special enrollment period (SEP).
 An individual SEP allows people to change plans, enroll in new coverage and apply for subsidies if you meet the income requirements.
 To qualify, you must experience a specific set of circumstances, known as a qualifying life event (QLE).
 These events enable you to purchase coverage at any time of the year within certain parameters.